France · tool

 4-5 star hotels, premium dining, private transfers

-Fine dining, Michelin-starred restaurants, tasting menus, high-end patisseries.
+Fine dining, tasting menus, Michelin-starred restaurants, high-end patisseries.

-Private car service, airport transfers, frequent use of taxis/ride-shares.
+Private car service, airport transfers, chauffeur-driven options.

 Destination-specific money tips